akirataguchi115/agplv3re/README.md

 but the work with which it is combined will remain governed by version 3 of the GNU General Public License.

-+  14. Permission to reverse engineer
++  14. Reverse Engineering.
 +
-+  You may reverse engineer the program in its executable format or in any other format.
++  You may convey a covered work under the terms of this license so that, +taken together, effectively do not restrict reverse engineering.
 +
 +  15. Revised Versions of this License.
 -  14. Revised Versions of this License.